What is Book Digitization?

 Achieve cost-efficiencies: As said above, digital books help to eliminate costs of rent and storage associated with physical books.
 Then there are added cost benefits to reap from digital books including reduced cost of printing, maintaining physical records and managing equipment.
 Once you have digitized a book, you can make as many digital copies you need with no or minimal extra cost.

-How can publishers digitize books
+How do publishers digitize books?

 1. Create digital images